-I’ve always been a fan of cursive writing and at age 18 I took a course in caligraphy.
-I was the youngest person in the class at the time, so even back then, 1981 the art form was dying out and becoming uncool for teenagers.
+I’ve always been a fan of cursive writing, and at age 18, I took a course in calligraphy.
+I was the youngest person in the class at the time, so even back then, in 1981, the art form was dying out and becoming uncool for teenagers.

 Karin James, a psychologist at Indiana University, used a scanner to see how handwriting affected activity in children’s brains.